PostHog/posthog.com/contents/tutorials/fewer-unwanted-events.md

 For some users, cost is a big concern.
 Too many events can cause unexpected costs when first trying a product analytics platform like PostHog.
 We want to make sure we are providing value to you as a customer, and if that means capturing fewer events, we’ll do it.

 For others, PostHog can overwhelm them with events.
-We try our best to not have this happen with filtering tools for [insights](/manual/insights), [internal users](/tutorials/filter-internal-users), and [privacy](/tutorials/property-filter).
+We try our best to help you avoid this by providing filtering tools for [insights](/manual/insights), [internal users](/tutorials/filter-internal-users), and [privacy](/tutorials/property-filter).
 We recommend having as much data as possible, because you never know what you need, but if you are feeling overwhelmed, there are solutions.

-PostHog provides options to capture fewer events and limiting the number of unwanted ones.
+PostHog provides options to capture fewer events and limit the number of unwanted ones.
 This can help lower costs and stress for new or overwhelmed users.
+In this tutorial, we'll explore how to limit the number of unwanted events you capture in PostHog.

 ## Configuring autocapture

-Autocapture enables you to get started capturing events on your site quickly, but this can lead to large numbers of events.
+Autocapture enables you to start capturing events on your site quickly, but this can lead to large numbers of events.

 To counteract this, autocapture is configurable.
 For example, you can use the frontend JavaScript library without enabling autocapture.
 Just set `autocapture` to `false` when initializing the library (this still captures `pageview` and `pageleave`).